 I wanted my health to improve instantaneously now that I was having energy medicine sessions.
 ‘It will take time to turnaround’ was Angie’s comment.
 At least, I felt I was going in the right direction.
 The out-of-balance energy systems that Angie had worked on in the first session, and for which I had been given exercises to do in between, were now balanced.
 Eventually, I accepted that I just needed to wait until enough of my body was starting to function better.
 At this point, I was up to working twelve hours a week but any hope of increasing or sustaining this looked remote.
 My preschool was asking me what hours I wanted to work from September: ‘If nothing changes, six’ was my reply.

 Then, on holiday, I started to feel better.
 I could walk a reasonable distance, I felt myself relaxing and I was happy being in the beautiful Peak District National Park.
 All my rests meant I spent a fair time, just sitting and enjoying the scenery.
 I didn’t think too much of it because this had also happened on our Christmas holiday when we had again been in a mountainous region.
-I started to read through ‘A rational approach’ and I tried one of the recommended visualisations: ‘The Nervous Little Man’ that aims to calm down the amygdala, the part of the brain responsible for the flight/fight response.
+I started to read through ‘A rational approach’ and I tried one of the recommended visualisations: ‘The Nervous Little Man’ that aims to calm down the amygdala, the part of the brain responsible for the fight or flight response.

 On the morning we left, when there was time pressure to leave the holiday cottage, I felt myself getting stressed.
 My whole body started to get tense and it felt different from the last few days.
 I took a break and did the ‘The Nervous Little Man’ visualisation successfully.
 When I stood up at the end, it felt like the stress hormones were draining out of my body.
 That evening and the next day, my body continued to feel free of a tension that had been so strong I hadn’t even really known it was there.
 I took the risk and went out on my bike.
 Five minutes.
 Back to the house.
 Ten minutes.
 Back to the house.
 No detrimental effect.
 Could this be it?